shyampurk/TwilioSync-EmergencyVehicleTracker/README.md

 ### Step 1 : Clone this repo in the Raspberry Pi 3

-### Step 2 : Copy the keys
+### Step 2 : Copy the files

-You must copy the keys (.pem & .key.decrypted) in the same location as the script.
+You must copy the certificate and key files (.pem & .key.decrypted) in the same location as the script.
+Refer step 3 under "Twilio Subscription" section above.

 ### Step 3 : Modify the traffic signal script